ViswaMithra16/movie_theater_seating_challenge/README.md

 3. The seats will get allocated from top to bottom and left to right.
 4. The algorithm will try to allocate seats with entire reservation in a single row I.e if the requested  seats are 18 it tries to allocate the 18 seats in a single row.
 5. If the seats are not possible to allocate seats in a single row, then we consider booking the reservation in groups.

+## Steps to run

+Open your terminal window / command prompt.
+Go to the folder where the unzipped file is saved.
+Navigate to the folder "src".
+Run the command:

+javac Main.java

+Run the following command to start the application

+java Main (Input.txt file path)